OpenTelemetry#

 from opentelemetry.sdk.resources import DEPLOYMENT_ENVIRONMENT

-from tango.utils import get_telemetry_tracer_provider_factory
+from tango.telemetry import get_telemetry_tracer_provider_factory

 class Example(Device):